kubevirt/cpu-nfd-plugin/README.md

-# kubevirt-cpu-nfd-plugin
+# cpu-nfd-plugin

-**kubevirt-cpu-nfd-plugin** is plugin for [kubevirt-node-labeller](https://github.com/ksimon1/kubevirt-node-labeller).
+**cpu-nfd-plugin** is plugin for [node-labeller](https://github.com/kubevirt/node-labeller).
 It creates list of all supported cpu models and features on host, which node-labeller then exposes as node labels.

 **How it works**